p4ndev/social-makers/README.md

 https://github.com/p4ndev/social-makers/blob/master/uix/03.png

-Provided by Auth0, that cover sign in, up and forgot, for web interface considering (font: Segoe UI)
+It will cover sign in, up and forgot, for web interface considering (font: Segoe UI)

 # Api
 Restful API's has coded in Asp.net Core with C#, grouped in a gateway done with Nginx.